tanchaozhong/Quick-functions/README.md

 **Merge.R**:                To count number of individual elements in a vector.

+**Order.number.R**:         To order the numbers in a vector follow increase/decrease.

 **Reorder.R**:              To reorder a matrix by its column.

 **Replace.R**:              To replace the elements in a vector with another vector with the same number.